SuperPWA/super-progressive-web-apps/readme.txt

 * New in version 1.7: Add-Ons for SuperPWA is here!
 Ships with [UTM Tracking Add-On](https://superpwa.com/addons/utm-tracking/?utm_source=wordpress.org&utm_medium=description) to track visits coming from your PWA.
 * New in version 1.8: Compatibility issues with OneSignal are now resolved!
 * New in version 1.8: New Add-On: [Apple Touch Icons](https://superpwa.com/addons/apple-touch-icons/?utm_source=wordpress.org&utm_medium=description) that sets your app icons as Apple Touch Icons.
+* New in version 2.0: SuperPWA is now compatible with WordPress installed in a sub-folder.
+* New in version 2.0: You can now set [display property](https://superpwa.com/doc/web-app-manifest-display-modes/?utm_source=wordpress.org&utm_medium=description) from SuperPWA settings.

 **Upcoming features:**